Home >

 post

-but the greatest of a long line of Italians who, in the service of the western nations, sailed into distant seas. --Jacob Burckhardt, The Civilization of the Renaissance in Italy, translated by S. G. C. Middlemore (1878), (Random House 1944) p.
-210
+the greatest of a long list of Italians who, in the service of the western nations, sailed into distant seas. --Jacob Burckhardt

 It was the achievement of Columbus to convert conjecture into certainty, to substitute knowledge for hypothesis, and to open a way across the Atlantic which has never since been closed. --Cecil Jane